aws-samples/eks-workshop-v2/website/docs/security/amazon-eks-pod-identity/use-pod-identity.md

 }
 ```

-All thats left is to verify that `carts` k8s deployment is using `cart`` service account.
+All thats left is to verify that the `carts` Deployment is using the `carts` Service Account.

 ```bash
 $ kubectl -n carts describe deployment carts | grep 'Service Account' Service Account:  carts
 ```

-With the ServiceAccount verified now we just need to recycle the `carts` pods:
+With the Service Account verified recycle the `carts` Pods.

 ```bash hook=enable-pod-identity hookTimeout=430
 $ kubectl -n carts rollout restart deployment/carts